RouxStudents/VoiceLab/README.md

 # VoiceLab

-The **Voice and Conversational AI Lab** is a new initiative launched by **Roux Students** (a [Google Developer Student Club](https://gdsc.community.dev/) at Northeastern University's new [Roux Insitutue](https://roux.northeastern.edu/)) in partnership with the **Humanitarian AI** and **Princeton School of AI** meetup groups.
+The **Voice and Conversational AI Lab** is a new initiative launched by **Roux Students**, a [Google Developer Student Club](https://gdsc.community.dev/) started by students from Northeastern University's new [Roux Institute](https://roux.northeastern.edu/), in partnership with the [Humanitarian AI](https://humanitarianai.org) and [Princeton School of AI](https://www.meetup.com/Princeton-School-of-AI) meetup groups.

-The Lab is an all-volunteer initiative created to collaborate with students from across the **GDSC** network, private sector companies, nonprofits, academic research labs and others on carrying out voice and conversational AI research vital to the humanitarian community and the advancement of humanitarian AI applications.
+The all-volunteer lab collaborates with students from across the **GDSC** network, companies, nonprofits, academic institutions and others on carrying out **voice** and **conversational AI** research vital to the humanitarian community and the advancement of humanitarian AI applications.

-The Lab principally works on developing **datasets** needed to train virtual assistants how to answer complex queries posed by humanitarian actors and on prototyping **voice applications** for training, testing and evaluation.
-Work is geared to support concerted humanitarian-community-wide efforts focusing on standardizing how aid activities are reported and making data accessible to machine applications.
+The lab principally works on developing **backend resources** and **datasets** needed to train virtual assistants how to answer complex queries posed by humanitarian actors and on prototyping voice applications for testing, supporting humanitarian-community-wide efforts standardizing reporting and making data openly accessible to machine applications.

 ## Projects

-Projects we're currently working on:
+Current VoiceLab projects:

 Projects | Description
 ---- | ----
-TagSet | Project researching and developing tags for annotating data on humanitarian aid activities HumanitarianCorpus | Project developing a custom corpus tailored for training models how to process humanitarian data and queries posed by humanitarian actors
-HumanitarianExchange | Three part project researching structured data storage, access and reporting HumanitarianQuestions | List of questions humanitarian actors might like to ask digital assistants and a corresponding list of outputs humanitarian actors would ideally like to see returned
-HumanitarianBERT | Humanitarian domain specific natural language training model OpenAssistant | Prototype open virtual assistant useful for training and testing humanitarian AI skills SectorCoder | Classifier capable of assigning sector codes to aid activities AlexaChallenge | Alexa HumanitarianBot Challenge for virtual assistants useful to the humanitarian community
+TagSet | Project will generate annotation tags to label humanitarian data for training natural language processing models.
+HumanitarianCorpus | Project will work on creating custom text corpora relevant to the humanitarian field useful for pre-training and fine-tuning NLP models
+HumanitarianExchange | Project will research and test ways of improving humanitarian data storage and access to support sophisticated research and AI applications development activities
+HumanitarianQuestions | Project will synthesize and aggregate human created questions and commands useful for training and testing humanitarian AI applications, including virtual assistants
+HumanitarianBERT | Project will experiment with using transformers like BERT to train text classifiers and natural language processing models to identify ways humanitarian question and answering can be improved
+OpenAssistant | Project will collaborate with Stanford’s Open Virtual Assistant Lab on prototyping an open virtual assistant to test humanitarian applications
+AlexaChallenge | Project will work with Amazon and Alexa Prize competitors to develop and launch an Alexa Humanitarianbot challenge

 ## Data Partners Program

 The Lab is recruiting humanitarian organizations through its **Data Partners Program** to provide key aid activity data needed to help improve AI training datasets and to consult on training and testing outputs.
-Staff from organizations can register to participate via this [form]().
+Staff from organizations can register to participate via this [form](https://docs.google.com/forms/d/e/1FAIpQLSctRp_vi-Bf5NepyIL2UvZIWgI6ekwQUa7YDRvfgSTXq3X5rw/viewform?usp=sf_link).

 ## The International Aid Transparency Initiative